Fantom-foundation/go-opera/docs/fastsync.rst

 Algorithm Updates
 -----------------

-The new rule for inserting an Event in the Hashgraph prescribes that an Event should only be inserted if its parents belong to the Hashgraph or are referenced in one of the Roots.
+The new rule for inserting an Event in the Poset prescribes that an Event should only be inserted if its parents belong to the Poset or are referenced in one of the Roots.
 The algorithms for computing an Event's Round and LamportTimestamp have also changed slightly.